xopto/pyxopto/docs/source/mcml/examples/reflectance_spectrum_skin.rst

     )
     mc_obj.rmax = 10e-2

 Simulation runs with the above Monte Carlo simulator object have to be done at each wavelength since the absorption and reduced scattering coefficient are wavelength dependent.
-To store reflectance at each wavelength point, we thus define an empty numpy array :code:`reflectacne_spectrum`.
+To store reflectance at each wavelength point, we thus define an empty numpy array :code:`reflectance_spectrum`.
 Subsequently, we iterate over all the wavelengths in the :code:`for` loop changing the absorption and scattering coefficients for the epidermis and dermis layers.
 Finally, the simulation is run with :code:`nphotons` and only the last output parameter of the method call :py:meth:`~xopto.mcml.mc.Mc.run` which corresponds to the detectors object :py:class:`~xopto.mcml.mcdetector.base.Detectors` with separate detectors stored at the top and bottom.
 The reflectance as stored by the previously defined :py:class:`~xopto.mcml.mcdetector.radial.Radial` detector object can be accessed as the top detector reflectance by using the :code:`detector.top.reflectance`.
 Only the first accumulator corresponds to the reflectance acquired through the integrating sphere opening.
 Since the :py:class:`~xopto.mcml.mcdetector.radial.Radial` accumulator stores reflectance per area, we have to multiply the reflectance also by the area of the accumulator to obtain pure reflectance relative to the amount of launched photon packets.
-At each step :code:`i` this is then saved to the variable :code:`reflectacne_spectrum`.
+At each step :code:`i` this is then saved to the variable :code:`reflectance_spectrum`.

 Reflectance spectrum visualization
 ----------------------------------